Constellab/gws_core/README.md

-# Core GWS architecture
+# Core GWS

-This is the core library of Gencovery Web Services
+This brick is the core library for Constellab data lab.
+It provides the achitecture for the data lab.

+This brick is required to run the data lab.

+## Installation

 ## Usage